vseryakov/v-player/README.md

 be rendered.
 Tested only of Mac OS X but should work on Windows or Linux as well.

+Even developing new games or QML applications can be done by using this generic player.
+Starting new project will just be a matter of creating QML files with images and other required files in the same folder and executing vplay with main QML file.

 ## Build and installation

 - Clone this repo: git clone https://github.com/vseryakov/v-player.git